-You can view certificate information and generate a new self-signed certificate on the Settings > Inbound/Outbound > TLS Certificate page.
-You should note that generating a new certificate overwrites any certificate that already exists.
+You can view certificate information and generate a new self-signed certificate on the page Settings > Inbound/Outbound > TLS Certificate.
+Generating a new certificate overwrites any certificate that already exists.

 You can also use a certificate from a third-party certificate authority (CA) for outgoing connections.
 Forcepoint Email Security uses CA-issued root and intermediate certificates (along with the default CA certificate bundle) to verify a server certificate presented by a third-party mail server during TLS communications.
-You need to generate encryption keys and a CSR to send to the CA and then import the purchased certificate files to the Email Security module.
+It is necessary to generate encryption keys and a CSR to send to the CA and then import the purchased certificate files to the Email Security module.